Effective date: 1st May 2026 Last updated: August 2026

 6. Data Sharing with Your Organisation (B2B Users)

-- course enrolment and completion status;
+- your course enrolment and completion status; and

-- certificates of completion; and
+- your certificates of completion.

 7. Other Recipients of Your Data